 In late June 2020, the FTC introduced a rule to amend prior legislation related to the provision of contact lens prescriptions upon their finalization.
-The new rule will go into effect on October 16, 2020 While the requirement of providing prescriptions to patients is not new for eye doctors, this new rule acknowledged that the FTC has no means of enforcing the requirement.
+The new rule went into effect on October 16, 2020.
+While the requirement of providing prescriptions to patients is not new for eye doctors, this rule acknowledged that the FTC has no means of enforcing the requirement.
 If a patient states that a doctor did not provide a copy of a contact lens prescription, for example, the FTC can only compare the patient’s word to the doctor’s word.

-In turn, the new rule restates the original requirement and introduces a new one:
+In turn, the rule restates the original requirement and introduces a new one:

 - Doctors must provide final contact lens prescriptions to patients.